Posts

 Image

 People are better at recognizing fear in dogs if they have experience, study shows.
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-In last week’s post about dogs’ responses to petting by familiar and unfamiliar people , we said dogs generally prefer to be petted in certain places, and people don’t always recognize the subtle signals that show when a dog is uncomfortable.
+By Zazie Todd, PhD In last week’s post about dogs’ responses to petting by familiar and unfamiliar people , we said dogs generally prefer to be petted in certain places, and people don’t always recognize the subtle signals that show when a dog is uncomfortable.
 This week, we’re looking at a study that investigates whether experience with dogs helps people to recognize canine emotions such as happiness and fear.
 Photo: jadimages / Shutterstock The internet survey was conducted by Michele Wan and colleagues at Columbia University, New York, and was completed by 2,163 participants.
 There were 16 short video clips of dogs , sometimes with people, in various situations.
 They were shown with no sound, so people could only use visual signals.
-Several different dog breeds and mixes were
+Several different dog breeds and mixes were shown in the videos so that the results would not be due to specific dogs or breeds.
+After each clip, participan

 Dogs’ Responses to Affection from Familiar and Unfamiliar People